MartinStokroos/FFTA/README.md

 # Sketches
 Sketch | purpose
 ------ | -------
-dft1.ino | DFT - floating point implementation using sin() and cos() functions dft2.ino | DFT with 32bit DDS, 10bit Look-up table (LUT)
-dft3.ino | DFT with 16bit DDS, 10bit LUT
-dft4.ino | DFT with 16bit DDS, 8bit LUT
+dft1.ino | DFT - floating point implementation using sin() and cos() functions.
+Input data type: double or int. dft2.ino | DFT with 32bit DDS, 10bit Look-up table (LUT).
+Input data type: int. dft3.ino | DFT with 16bit DDS, 10bit LUT.
+Input data type: int. dft4.ino | DFT with 16bit DDS, 8bit LUT.
+Input data type: int.

 # Benchmarks
 Shown in the table below are the measured execution times in μs of the different FFTA variants on the Arduino UNO for the full spectrum calculation (positive and negative frequencies).